nemtech/nem2-workshop-document-notarization/_lessons/08-update-notarization.markdown

 **This logic is kept off-chain.** You could state an address in the first message.
 Only messages written from that account are valid.
 Another possibility could be that only transactions sent from the asset account are valid.

-    ℹ️  Future versions will add the possibility to block transactions from specified accounts.
-Right now the best way to achieve it is to filter the transactions off-chain.
+    ℹ️When the workshop was created, the best solution was to filter the transactions off-chain.
+The latest version adds the possibility to [block receiving transactions from specific accounts](https://nemtech.github.io/concepts/account-filter.html).